 Another French fair.
 Stuck in a pillory and your hair is a mess?
 Then you need a visiting medieval hairdresser.
 A few expert tweaks and she's looking as chic as ever.
 Voila, c'est magnifique.

 In the Iberian peninsula, a pillory is generally considered to be a stone pillar with an iron collar attached.
 But Spain is at last moving away from such abominations and embracing the wood.

 Eastern Europe is starting to emerge as a promising area for stocks and pillories.
-Lithuania is already firmly on the map with Trakai Castle (see Family Album), and our friends from Poland, Hungary and the Czech Republic are also making their presence felt.
-With a splendid disregard for health and safety, some of their stocks and pillories actually fit.
+Lithuania is already firmly on the map with Trakai Castle (see Family Album 1) and our friends from Poland, Hungary and the Czech Republic are also making their presence felt.
+With a splendid disregard for health and safety, many of their stocks and pillories actually fit.
 Shhh.....nobody tell the European Union.